knpuniversity/oauth/knpu/client-credentials.rst

 But before we think about getting a token, we need to create an application on COOP.
 The application represents the external app or website that we want to build.
 In our case, it's the little command-line script.
-In OAuth-speak, it's this application that will actually ask for access to a user's account.
+In OAuth-speak, it's this application that will actually ask for access to a user's COOP account.

 Give it a name like "Brent's Lazy CRON Job", a description, and check only the box for "Collect Eggs from Your Chickens".
-These are "scopes", or basically the permissions that tokens granted to the application will have.
+These are "scopes", or basically the permissions that your app will have if a token is granted from COOP.

 When we finish, we now have a Client ID and an auto-generated "Client Secret".
 These are a sort of username and password for the application.
 One tricky